intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/MGR.md

 "We decided to go in a different direction, we can use consulting in a transition"

 Staff (you do need):
-- Designer that codes, or a Front end developers that knows design.
+- Designer that codes, that is ideal, may cost more.
+Or a Front end developers that knows design.
 CSS interview.
 Polyglot FE (Front end frameworks)
 - Build/release engineer(can be out sourced)
 - Content Producer/Editor/Writer

+Meta is disruptive - in the full meaning of the word.
+Disruptive that 3gl is different from 4GL.
+Things that worked in 3GL don't apply.
+Like manually managing memory in Java for people coming to C. Feel like it needs to be there - it does not.
+Ex: Flux is a 3gl technique.
+In Meta, inside the tag you do you api calls.

 Sin list: